Wally869/Unity_Empty-Methods-Stripper/README.md

 The software reads a file, matches and replace on the previously defined Regular Expressions.
-All empty methods will be
+All empty methods will be deleted.